conda-forge/mpich-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `mpich` can be installed with:
+Once the `conda-forge` channel has been enabled, `mpich, mpich-mpicc` can be installed with:

 ```
-conda install mpich
+conda install mpich mpich-mpicc
 ```

 It is possible to list all of the versions of `mpich` available on your platform with: